annatao/Building-AI/README.md

 # Editable mushroom identifier

 Final project for the Building AI course

-## Summary

-Imagine you are in the forest and encounter these two mushrooms, which is editable?
 <br />
 <img src="https://github.com/annatao/Building-AI/blob/main/IMG_4704.jpg" width="300">
 <img src="https://github.com/annatao/Building-AI/blob/main/IMG_4706.jpg" width="300">
 <br />

+## Summary

 This project is to create an AI that can identify whether a mushroom is edible.
-It can be served as a tool to help prevent people from eating poisonous mushrooms.

-The input to this AI can be photos, locations and properties of a mushroom.The output will be either yes or no. Editable here means not deadly and not poisonous.
-Particular allergies are not considered.

-The goal of the project is to help people to enjoy the fun of picking mushrooms in nature while avoiding potential harm to health.
-This project can be delivered as a mobile app to be used conveniently in the forest.
+It is to help people to enjoy the fun of picking mushrooms in nature while avoid eating poisonous ones.

 ## Background